 The Nursing Department seeks the best insurance package for the most reasonable price each year and makes group liability insurance available to students enrolled in the nursing program.
-The annual insurance fee of \$15.00 is deducted from your student fees each fall and is included in your fees for fall semester.
+The annual insurance fee of \$15.00 is deducted from your student fees when you take NURS 4500.